sakoshy2017/hello-world/README.md

 Thanks!!!

-Testing out # Formatting
+# Testing out Formatting
-Also trying to test out emojies like :SMILEY: and :SMILE: to see if they work
+Also trying to test out emojies like :SMILEY: and :+1: to see if they work